cherrynoize/clone/README.md

 also have a way of reproducing all binaries, libraries, etc. that were previously installed using our package manager.

-Using the `post-exec` functionality of clone, we can add something
+Using the `post-exec` functionality of Clone, we can add something
 like:

     # --needed is for idempotency